CreadDiscans/ServiceDesigner/TUTORIAL.md

 > There is an editor on the right side of **_ServiceDesigner_** to handle property.
 > When you add an element at your component, **two** derfault properties also created automatically : _name_, _style_.
 > * _name_ is for setting name of element.
+>> Check your element that you set it's name.
+You can check the name of element in element's tab as you set.
-You can call the element by name when you extended design component to your project's component.
+>> You can call the element by name when you extended design component to your project's component.
 > * _style_ is for setting style of element.
+>> If you want to set style of each element, set style value as object in here.
-You can use if condition and set style per if condition's result value : _true_ or _false_.
+>> Also you can set style per if condition's result value : _true_ or _false_.

 ## Fuction